Generalized-Hydrodynamic approach to Inhomogeneous Quenches: Correlations, Entanglement and Quantum Effects: Quantum Entanglement Generated by Inhomogeneous Quenches

 The quasiparticle picture was originally proposed in the context of CFT~\cite{calabrese2005evolution} to describe entanglement dynamics after global quenches from homogeneous initial states.
 In essence, the idea is that a homogeneous quench produces an extensive number of quasiparticle excitations, which are responsible for propagating the entanglement throughout the system.
 The quasiparticles that are produced far apart are assumed not to be entangled with one another, i.e.\ they do not contribute to the coherent quantum correlations.
 Only quasiparticles that are produced at the same point in space are entangled.
 As the entangled quasiparticles propagate through the system, quantum correlations spread accordingly.
 A further simplifying assumption is that only {\it pairs} of entangled quasiparticles are produced, the two members of the pair being emitted with velocities of opposite sign.
 Finally, entangled quasiparticles travel as free particles, i.e., they do not interact.

 Let us now consider the case in which all the quasiparticles have velocity with the same magnitude $v$.
 This corresponds to models with perfect linear dispersion like CFTs.
 Within the quasiparticle picture the von Neumann entropy between a region $A$ and its complement at a generic time $t$ is proportional to the number of entangled pairs that are shared between them.
 Let us consider a finite interval $A$ of length $\ell$ embedded in an infinite chain.
-By ``counting'' the number of pairs shared by $A$ and $\bar{A}$, one arrives at the following simple prediction for the evolution of the entanglement entropy
+At short time $t\le \ell/(2v)$ the number of shared entangled pairs is proportional to the horizontal width of the shaded areas in Fig.~\ref{fig:quasi_free} (a) at that time, which is $4vt$.
+On the other hand, for $t>\ell/(2v)$ the number of entangled pairs is proportional to $\ell$.
+In conclusion, one has that

 Here $s$ is the ``entanglement content" of each pair of entangled quasiparticles (it is the contribution of a single pair times the density of pairs).
 Note that, due to translational invariance, the only piece of information about $A$ we need to know is the length of the interval, while the position of $A$ within the chain is not important.
 For this reason we used the notation $S_{\ell}(t)$ in \eqref{eq:cft}.
-This will not be the case for inhomogeneous quenches.

 The interpretation of~\eqref{eq:cft} is straightforward, and it is shown in Fig.~\ref{fig:bip}.
 For $2vt<\ell$, $S_{\ell}(t)$ grows linearly.
 All the pairs that originated in the region of the $t=0$ axis shaded by the two light cones are shared between $A$ and $\bar A$.
 At any time $2vt>\ell$ the number of shared entangled pairs saturates to an extensive value ($S_{\ell}(t) \propto \ell$).
 Eq.~\eqref{eq:cft}, at this level, has to be regarded as a phenomenological description of the entanglement dynamics.
 In the next sections we will show, however, that with minimal modifications the quasiparticle picture can be made quantitatively accurate in specific integrable systems.